reillychase/pvpgn-html5-chat-client/README.md

 I rewrote the example javascript provided by websockify (wsirc.js) to make it compatible with PvPGN telnet, and named it wspvpgn.js.

 PvPGN sees all the connections as coming from the webserver, not the actual end-user, which is important to keep in mind.
-If your server has IP limiting, the HTML5 chat client may only be able to serve a few clients at a time unless you allow more connections from the same IP on PvPGN.
+If your PvPGN server has IP limiting, the HTML5 chat client may only be able to serve a few clients at a time unless you allow more connections from the same IP on PvPGN.

 ## Installation Insructions
 ### Install Websockify